Personal Injury

 Understanding Injury Prevention & Safety

-Understanding these rare injuries underscores the importance of preventative measures to avoid motor vehicle accidents.
+Understanding these rarer injuries underscores the importance of preventative measures to avoid motor vehicle accidents.
 Here are some key safety recommendations:

 Wear Seatbelts: Proper seatbelt use is crucial for preventing many of these rare injuries, including sternal fractures and eye globe ruptures.

 Follow Speed Limits: High-speed crashes are often the cause of severe injuries.
-Nebraska’s rural areas often have well-enforced speed limits, reducing crash severity.
+It goes without saying that greater speeds result in greater impacts.
+Fortunately, Nebraska’s rural areas often have well-enforced speed limits, reducing crash severity.

 Use Protective Gear: Motorcyclists and ATV riders should always wear helmets and protective clothing to minimize risks.